ric355/ultibowifi/README.md

 2. Pi3b+  (unless you change the hard coded filename to the right one for your device)
 3. Must be a device with onboard wifi support (*not* a USB wifi device)
 4. USB drive must contain c:\firmware with the correct firmware file in it
+4. You must have the custom mmc.pas file built in to your RTL

 This is a very rough and ready Ultibo application which creates a wifi device and attempts to get the Arasan controller to talk to the Cypress WFI chip.